deficollective/defiscan/src/content/protocols/curve.md

 The old `EmergencyDAO` is still hardcoded into some contracts, namely the veCRV `FeeDistributor (old)`.

 Members for the old `EmergencyDAO` are publicly available here: [https://dao-old.curve.fi/emergencymembers](https://dao-old.curve.fi/emergencymembers).
-Members of the new `EmergencyMultisig` and their telegram handle are available here: [Curve Resources: Emergency DAO](https://resources.curve.fi/governance/understanding-governance/#emergency-dao).
+Members of the new `EmergencyMultisig` and their telegram handle are available here: [Curve Resources - Emergency DAO](https://resources.curve.fi/governance/understanding-governance/#emergency-dao).

 At least 4 of the 5 signers on the `scrvusdEmergencyMultisig` can be identified as members/previous members of the Curve team.
 However, this multisig can only limit/stop deposits into the scrvUSD vault.
 It cannot steal user funds or limit withdrawals.